xzuyn/ROCm-Guides/All-In-One/README.md

 After thats complete, you should now be able to run LLaMa-LoRA-Tuner or kohya_ss with the two run bash script.

-Run either of these command:
+Run either of these commands:

 `./run_llama-lora-tuner.sh`